muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --includefiles &lt;MASK&gt;
 Per platform Skyscraper have default file extensions that it will accept.
 This option allows you to only include certain files within that scope.
 The mask is a simple asterisk type mask.
-It will apply this mask to the basename of the filename, so if you have a file called `game name.zip` it will apply the mask only to the `game name` part.

 IMPORTANT!
 Remember to double-quote the mask as seen in the examples to avoid odd behaviour.